-The area at Patiti Point has been a place for shelter for many hundreds of years.
+The area at Pātītī Point has been a place for shelter for many hundreds of years.
 Moa bones and a moa hunter’s necklace found in the area are thought to be more than 800 years old.
-In the 1830’s the area was also used as a whaling site when the Weller Brothers established a short-lived whaling station there.
+In the 1830s, the area was also used as a whaling site when the Weller Brothers established a short-lived whaling station there.
 Samuel Williams, who features in some of our other stories about Timaru’s history, was part of this crew.
 A whale pot (for rendering blubber) at the current-day carpark is a reminder of this part of the area’s history.

-In 1874 the government allowed 24 immigrant families from the ship Peeress to build temporary accommodation on a designated quarantine reserve.
-These were simple cottages made from cob and sod (Cob was a combination of clay, tussock and dirt-bricks.
-Sod was cut from the ground), and were a welcome relief for the families who had been housed in barracks up until that point.
+In 1874, the government allowed 24 immigrant families from the ship Peeress to build temporary accommodation on a designated quarantine reserve.
+These were simple cottages made from cob and sod (cob was a combination of clay, tussock, and dirt-bricks.
+Sod was cut from the ground) and were a welcome relief for the families who had been housed in barracks up until that point.
+However, sanitary conditions were poor, disease was common (including outbreaks of typhoid fever), and the living conditions were far from ideal.
+Despite these difficulties, and although the housing was only meant to be temporary, many families did not want to move on.
+These were their homes, and they had nowhere else to go.

+There were concerns about sanitation and crime from some residents of the neighboring Timaru Borough.
+However, the area fell outside the council boundaries at the time, so they had no ability to intervene in the township.
 The government also wanted to keep the area as a quarantine/military reserve in case it was needed, rather than turning it into a permanent settlement.
-Eventually, the government ordered all residents to vacate the township and the vacant buildings to be razed.
+Eventually, the government ordered all residents to vacate the township, and the vacant buildings were razed.
 The area was then sown with English grass and returned to a reserve.

 Later on, the reserve was considered for a battery where the big gun stands and used for rifle practice.
 The rail line from the rock quarry (now Centennial Park) used to run up Otipua Rd and down to the port past the rifle training butt.
-The train would ring a bell to warn the rifle men that it was coming and to cease fire while it went past.
+The train would ring a bell to warn the riflemen that it was coming and to cease fire while it went past.
+The area was also used by the Borough Council.
+A WuHoo Timaru sign is at the car park celebrating the painting by William Greene, The Roadmakers 1916.
+These horses were used to plough the roads.
+It took hard labor to level the ground and form new roads, but this was necessary for a growing town.

 Where does the point get its name?
 Pātītī "Patiti Point".
 Pātītī Point is located on the South Canterbury coastline at Timaru.
 Pātītī was a passenger on the Ārai-te-uru waka, which capsized off Matakaea on the North Otago Coastline.
 After the capsize, many of the passengers went ashore to explore the land.
 However, they needed to be back at the waka before daylight.
 Most did not make it, including Pātītī, and instead were transformed into many of the well-known landmarks of Te Waipounamu.
 In 1880, Hoani Kāhu from Arowhenua described Pātītī as “he kāinga nohoanga, mahinga kai, and he tauraka a waka”.